 If you make a rough generalization, you can divide people into two camps.
-You have those who are prone to say hang on, let’s think this through, and those who get’s impatient with the first camp and goes ahead anyway.
+You have those who are prone to say hang on, let’s think this through, and those who get impatient with the first camp and go ahead anyway.

 Let’s call them ponderers and explorers.
 You can find them divided up into different roles everywhere.
 The architects and the builders.
 The plotters and pantsers.
 The ones who like strategy games and the ones who like adventure games.

 But we can’t always divide up in camps.
 When doing creative work on your own, you need to be able to wear both hats.
-And most likely, there’s one mode you’re more comfortable with.
+And most likely, there’s one hat that fits more comfortably.

 Me, I’m a ponderer.